Data Science and Machine Learning Internship ...

 Note that for the left matrix, the number of columns should be equal to the number of rows in the right column.
 In our case, the product AB exists but not BA since m is not equal to k.
 For two matrices A(m,n) and B(n,k), the product AB is defined and the dimension of the product is (m,k) (the outer most dimensions of (m,n),(n,k)).
 But BA is not defined unless m = k.

 With this, we come to an end to this article on Statistics for Machine Learning.
 I hope you have some understood some of the Machine Learning Jargon.
 It doesn’t end here though.
-To make sure you are industry-ready, you can check out Edureka’s courses on Data Science and AI.
-They can be found here.
+To make sure you are industry-ready, you can check out Edureka’s best Machine Learning course today.